minstrel1977/rust-reference-book/src/macro-ambiguity.md

 Informally:

-  * FIRST(M): collects the tokens potentially used first when matching a fragment to M.
+  * FIRST(M)：collects the tokens potentially used first when matching a fragment to M.

-  * LAST(M): collects the tokens potentially used last when matching a fragment to M.
+  * LAST(M)：collects the tokens potentially used last when matching a fragment to M.

-  * FOLLOW(M): the set of tokens allowed to follow immediately after some fragment matched by M.
+  * FOLLOW(M)：the set of tokens allowed to follow immediately after some fragment matched by M.

-    In other words: t ∈ FOLLOW(M) if and only if there exists (potentially empty) token sequences α, β, γ, δ where:
+    In other words：t ∈ FOLLOW(M) if and only if there exists (potentially empty) token sequences α, β, γ, δ where:

       * M matches β,